LookUp3D: Data-Driven 3D Scanning: Concluding Remarks

+We also notice that wrong depths align well with high residuals, showing their utility as an indicator of reconstruction confidence.
+The ease of calibration of the system might allow for some creative solutions for these challenging cases, such as adding multiplexed light sources and calibrating with a specular pattern at different orientations, which we believe are exciting avenues for future work.

+Another limitation is that our reconstructions are currently done offline, whereas the commercial devices provide real-time data.
+Our current unoptimized implementation takes 2 seconds per frame on a CPU (1 core of an AMD EPYC 9654P Processor clocked at 3.7 GHz) and 0.1 second per frame on an NVIDIA RTX A6000 GPU.

-The major limitation of our approach is the limited brightness of our analog projector, which is the limiting factor in achieving higher framerates: we believe with different projector designs, which are possible thanks to the simplicity of projecting a single pattern, it will be eventually possible to acquire depth data of similar quality as our static scans but for dynamic scenes.
-We note that there is only one difference between our static and dynamic results, the exposure time of the projector and the camera, which directly affects sensor noise and reconstruction errors.
+\paragraph{Future Work.} Increasing the LED power (and thus the amount of light available) from our analog projector would allow us to achieve even higher frame rates: we currently cannot further increase the power output as our cooling system is unable to dissipate it, leading to a melted film.
+We believe that the simplicity offered by our approach (a fixed image projector) will foster additional hardware research in this direction, overcoming this limitation, and is a much easier proposition than developing high frame rate projectors for standard SL pattern stacks.
+A straightforward, but challenging from an engineering standpoint, way to increase power would be using a larger film, but other options such as printing on or etching a glass slide might lead to a more compact projector.
+If this limitation is overcome, we expect to acquire depth data of similar quality as our static scans but for dynamic scenes.
+We note that there is only one difference between our static and dynamic results, the exposure time of the projector and camera, which directly affects sensor noise and reconstruction errors.

-The possibility of using arbitrary patterns with the LookUp3D reconstruction algorithm opens many interesting avenues for future work: (1) it is possible to use multiple synchronized projectors and cameras to increase scanning view without worrying about interference (as long as the projectors do not overexpose), (2) the use of multiple analog projectors multiplexed in time to reduce noise at the cost of lower temporal resolution, (3) the use of invisible light patterns (infrared) potentially combined with visible light, and (4) alternatives to the use of a film in the analog project to support higher-power projectors.
+The possibility of using arbitrary patterns with our \systemname reconstruction algorithm and the removal of the necessity to calibrate the projector opens many interesting avenues for future work: (1) it is possible to use multiple synchronized projectors and cameras to increase scanning view without worrying about interference (as long as the projectors do not overexpose), (2) the use of multiple analog projectors multiplexed in time to reduce noise at the cost of lower temporal resolution, (3) the use of invisible light patterns (infrared) potentially combined with visible light.

-We are excited to explore applications of our new hardware to acquire reference geometry for deformable objects in high-speed contact scenarios, and in robotic state estimation for soft object manipulation.
-However, this will require major improvements to our reconstruction efficiency, which is still not real-time, especially at higher fps.
-This could be achieved by either developing GPU/TPU accelerations or finding ways to compress our calibration data, for example, using neural networks.